Understanding how the three stages that impact strategic growth

 Having realised what your business is for, and what the world wants from it, you can subsequently stop being so experimental, and start executing on it deliberately.

-You can now be much more focused and proactive, and start to build space between you and the other brands in your category.
+You can now be much more focused and proactive, and start to build space of strategic growth between you and the other brands in your category.

 This might require a rebrand, a change to your channel strategy, cutting some products from your range, adding others, tweaking your culture – it could be anything.
 You’ll only know when the direction becomes clear.